gipplab/LaCASt/README.md

 # LaCASt - A LaTeX Translator for Computer Algebra Systems

 # Preface
 1. This is a private repository with non-public sources.
-It is strictly **_prohibited to share_** without permission.
+It is strictly **_prohibited to share_** any files without permission.
 2. If you wish to contribute, read the [contribution guidelines](CONTRIBUTING.md) first.

 ## Structure